 Elizabeth Shea (15:42)

 Yes, yes.
-And it's very consistent with a lot of the other messages that we've heard from other guests on the show that, you know, it's not your company and there's a time when you need to walk away. what do you think was the secret sauce for the fact that you stayed for the three years?
+And it's very consistent with a lot of the other messages that we've heard from other guests on the show that, it's not your company and there's a time when you need to walk away.
+What do you think was the secret sauce for the fact that you stayed for the three years?
 What do you think went well?

 Sue Keith (16:00)